 Historically, there has been little research into claims that they hurt the health of people living or working near them through water or air contamination.
 Studies have mostly focused on the efficiency of hog production rather than negative side effects that could create liabilities or expenses for the industry, according to Steve Wing, an epidemiologist at the University of North Carolina at Chapel Hill (UNCCH).
 But in recent years, environmentalists, academics and public health advocates have begun documenting their impact.

-Studies point to effects from impaired memory to higher infant mortality rates, wheezing, nausea, and higher blood pressure.
 The technology behind the lagoons is rudimentary at best.
 The hogs defecate in their indoor stalls, their waste falling through slatted floors into slurries where it is flushed or pumped into a nearby lagoon.
 Solid waste forms sludge at the bottom of the basin, creating a semi-permeable barrier that helps prevent leakage into the ground.
 Liquid from the top of the pond is used as manure, and applied to crops with high-pressure spray guns.
 Unlike human waste, which is processed in municipal wastewater plants, the only treatment the pig manure receives is through exposure to naturally occurring bacteria in the lake.

 Local environmentalists argue that in eastern North Carolina especially, a swampy wetland where the ground water tables are high, waste runs off of the spray fields into ditches that lead into creeks and major streams like the Cape Fear River.
 A study released in January by researchers at the University of North Carolina and Johns Hopkins University found elevated levels of hog-related fecal bacteria—which can cause hepatitis, typhoid, dysentery and other health problems—in waterways near hog operations.